-- SSO is a 10 month position who is required to work a 190 day schedule in accordance with the teacher work day schedule, as required by the Osceola County School District.
-Will not be required to work during school holidays, school breaks, and during the school summer break except for required job related training prior to the start of a new school year.
+- SSO is a 10-month position that is required to work a 190-day schedule in accordance with the teacher workday schedule, as required by the Osceola County School District.
+Will not be required to work during school holidays, school breaks, and during the school summer break except for required job-related training prior to the start of a new school year.

 - No marijuana usage in the past three years.
 No usage of other controlled substances in the past ten years.

 - Successfully pass a physical abilities test (PAT), swim test, CVSA, physical exam, drug screen, and psychological evaluation.

 - Must have the ability to work outdoors.